Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: The Bridges of Functional Analysis: Interpolation Theorems

-The complex method of interpolation is deeply intertwined with the theory of analytic functions and the maximum modulus principle.\textsuperscript{10} Its pinnacle achievement is the \textit{Riesz-Thorin Interpolation Theorem}, which provides strict bounds for linear operators mapping between standard Lebesgue spaces.
+The complex method of interpolation is deeply intertwined with the theory of analytic functions and the maximum modulus principle \cite{Grafakos}.
+The bound $M_\theta \le M_0^{1-\theta} M_1^\theta$ we see in the following Riesz-Thorin Theorem is produced directly by the Hadamard three-lines theorem from complex analysis.

 \begin{theorem}[The Riesz-Thorin Interpolation Theorem] Let $(X, \mu)$ and $(Y, \nu)$ be $\sigma$-finite measure spaces.
 Assume that $1 \le p_0, p_1, q_0, q_1 \le \infty$, and let $T$ be a linear operator defined on the simple functions.
 Suppose that $T$ is bounded at the two extreme endpoints: